OpenNebula/website/content/integrations/backup_extensions/veeam.md

 * A management network must be in place connecting the following components:
      * OpenNebula Backup server
      * OpenNebula Front-end
-     * All Host-running VMs to be backed up by Veeam
+     * All Hosts running VMs to be backed up by Veeam
      * Veeam Server
      * Veeam Backup appliance